Ally logo. Go to Ally.com

 The impact of debt on your finances

 Interest charges can make debt expensive, essentially taking money from your future paychecks and making it harder to save for your goals.
 Taking on more debt will likely increase your debt-to-income ratio, making it tougher to qualify for loans you may need, such as a mortgage.
-Additionally, if debt begins to negatively impact your credit score, loans you do qualify for may come with higher interest rates all around.
+Additionally, if debt begins to negatively impact your credit score, loans you do qualify for may come with higher interest rates.
+Everyone's financial situation is unique - finding the right balance of saving while still chipping away at debt is key – how you do that depends on what process works best for you.

 With the snowball method, list your debts in order by amount.
-Every month, make all your minimum payments, then put any funds leftover in your budget toward your smallest balance.
+Every month, make all your minimum payments, then put any remaining funds in your budget toward your smallest balance.
 As each debt gets crossed off the list, those funds now go toward paying off the next lowest debt.
-This method lets you harness the momentum of each small win.

 Simple to start using

-May cost you more if your highest balance also has super high interest
+May cost you more if your highest balance also has high interest

 Small wins can boost your motivation and keep you going

-The goal of the avalanche method is reducing total interest paid.
-To make this strategy work, pay the minimum balances on each debt and put any extra income toward the balance with the highest interest rate.
-Once that’s paid off, you’ll direct those payments to the balance with the next highest interest rate — and so on.
+In the avalanche strategy, you pay the minimum balances on each debt and put any extra income toward the balance with the highest interest rate.
+Once that’s paid off, you’ll direct those payments to the balance with the next highest interest rate, and so on.

 Saves money on interest